quickwit-oss/tantivy/doc/src/json.md

 }
 ```

-Despite the array structure, a document in tantivy is a bag of terms.
+Despite the array structure, a document in Tantivy is a bag of terms.
 The query:

 ```rust